 As specified in the Monitoring Concept, new programmes were considered in the Swiss monitoring from the first whole calendar year during which they were active.
 Thus, 5 to 7 (TG and SG-GR as of 2011) programmes contributed to the Swiss monitoring for the period 2010-2012, 7 to 9 (BE as of 2014 and BS as of 2015) programmes for the period 2013-2015 and 10 (TI as of 2016) programmes for 2016-2018.
 This means that new programmes contributed to the national monitoring in each triennial time period.
 The integration of new programmes leads to differences across years in the age distribution of invited and screened women, and in that of initial (prevalent) and subsequent (incident) screening examinations.
-Both age and the kind of screening examination have an impact on the outcomes of breast cancer screening.
-In a non-steady-state situation of screening, as it was the case in Switzerland during 2010-2018, the comparison of outcomes between different calendar years or time periods must therefore be interpreted with caution (see Section Prevalent screening in women aged 50 and 51 years).
+Both age and the kind of screening, as it was the case in Switzerland during 2010-2018, the comparison of outcomes between different calendar years or time periods must therefore be interpreted with caution (see Section Prevalent screening in women aged 50 and 51 years).

-Geographical coverage in

-Switzerland of women aged 5069 years by regional breast

-cancer screening programmes

-(year of start implementation)

-from (before) 2010 to 2018 (dark

-green) and after 2018 (light
+Geographical coverage in Switzerland of women aged 50-69 years by regional breast cancer screening programmes (year of start implementation) from (before) 2010 to 2018 (dark green) and after 2018 (light green)

-green)